-Our April Workshop will be held at: Luna Recovery, 5757 Woodway Dr, Suite 110 Houston, TX 77057.
+Our next workshop will be held at: Luna Recovery, 5757 Woodway Dr, Suite 110 Houston, TX 77057.

-The cost for the weekend is $175, including the integration session on Sunday.
+The cost for the weekend is $225, including the integration session on Sunday.
 Tea and snacks will be provided; please plan to bring your lunch on Saturday.
 (There will be a refrigerator and microwave available.)

 Holotropic Breathwork™ offers an opportunity to touch the deep well of your own inner healing wisdom.
 Each session is unique, offering a range of experiences that can include aspects of your personal history, psychological death and rebirth, transpersonal interconnections, and the greater reality to which we all belong.
 Deeper and faster breathing, a specially designed musical journey, and a safe and supportive setting with trained facilitators are the doorway to a non-ordinary state of consciousness with the potential for deep self-exploration, personal transformation, and healing.
 Mandala drawing and group processing of the experiences are tools for initial steps toward integration of the journey.